maxaeon/class-repo-updated/README.md

-# class-repo-updated
-class repo to update after completing activities

-Homework 1 has been completed and files uploaded
+# Homework 1

+Updated the files so that the marketing agency website follows accessibility standards and is optimized for search engines